The Pickwick Corporation: Pickwick Motor Coach Works

 Manufacturer of buses, including a unique sleeper coach called the "Nite Coach".
 Pickwick's coach factory was located in El Segundo, along what is now Aviation Blvd. just south of Imperial Blvd./Highway.
 In 1934, this factory was acquired by the Northrup Division of the Douglas Aircraft Co., re-named the El Segundo Division of Douglas Aircraft after John Northrup left the Douglas Co. in 1937.
 The building remained in use through World War II.

 Pickwick Airways

 Pickwick Airways operated a fleet of Bach 3-CT-6 "air yachts", initially between San Diego and Los Angeles, subsequently between San Francisco and Los Angeles, with service eventually extending as far as Mexico City.
 In 1929, Rena Vale was director of publicity.
 Gilpin Airlines emerged from the Depression-related failure of Pickwick Airways.

 Pickwick Broadcasting

-Pickwick Broadcasting was a network of radio stations in California, including KTAB in San Francisco (now KSFO), KNRC in Los Angeles, KTM (became KEHE, now KABC (AM)) in Santa Monica, and KGB (now KLSD) in San Diego.
+Pickwick Broadcasting was a network of radio stations in California, including KTAB in San Francisco (now KZAC), KNRC in Los Angeles, KTM (became KEHE, now KABC (AM)) in Santa Monica, and KGB (now KLSD) in San Diego.